-Figure 4

-(Figures are in million tonnes)
+Figure 3 (Figures are in million tonnes (mt))

-4.0 Future Aggregates Supply
+5.0 Future Aggregates Supply

-- 4.1 The National Planning Policy Framework (NPPF) requires that LAAs are "based on a rolling average of 10 years sales data and other relevant local information, and an assessment of all supply options (including marine, secondary and recycled sources)".
+- 5.1 The National Planning Policy Framework (NPPF) requires that LAAs are "based on a rolling average of 10 years sales data and other relevant local information, and an assessment of all supply options (including marine, secondary and recycled sources)".
 It is expected by the NPPF that MPAs will make provision for the land-won and other aggregates sources identified in their LAA in their local/minerals plan.
 DCLG 'Guidance on the Managed Aggregate Supply System' provides further guidance on the content of LAAs.
-This guidance suggests the use of the National Infrastructure Plan as part of the "relevant local information" used to supplement the 10 years sales data. - 4.2 The National Infrastructure Plan 2014 lists a number of forthcoming projects in the South West to 2020/21, including things like strategic road network projects and schemes to reduce flood and coastal erosion risk to homes.
+This guidance suggests the use of the National Infrastructure Plan as part of the "relevant local information" used to supplement the 10 years sales data. - 5.2 The National Infrastructure Plan 2014 lists a number of forthcoming infrastructure projects in the South West to 2020/21, including things like strategic road network projects and schemes to reduce flood and coastal erosion risk to homes.
 Listed projects within the WoE include planned improvements to Bristol Temple Meads Station.
 It is possible that aggregates from quarries in the WoE might be needed for this.
 The planned nuclear power plant at Hinkley Point C is also listed in the National Infrastructure Plan, but is located further from the WoE.
 The Bristol Airport expansion is also listed, but described as a "project in construction as of 2014/15".
+The Temple Meads Station and Hinkley Point C projects are also referred to in the National Infrastructure Delivery Plan 2016-2021.
 The National Infrastructure Plan will be monitored as an influence on demand for aggregates within the West of England.